snowplow/snowplow-ecommerce-tracking-accelerator/content/tracking_mobile/refunds.md

 #### Tracking refunds

 In this section, we will showcase how to track a refund request for a transaction.
 In many cases, refunds are completed through a backend system.
-You can use any of our trackers to achieve the same result, by creating a custom refund event type based off `SelfDescribing` events.
+You can use any of our trackers to achieve the same result, by creating a custom refund event type based off `SelfDescribing` events and the same `transaction` schema.

 {{< tabs groupId="select_mobile" >}}
 {{% tab name="Swift API" %}}